xsdk-project/ATPESC2018HandsOnLessons/_lessons/mfem_convergence/lesson.md

 ### Run 2 (High order)

-Now consider the same run only we are using 3rd order (cubic) basis functions instead.
+Now consider the same run, only we are using 3rd order (cubic) basis functions instead.

 ```
 ./convergence -r 7 -o 3